-Apple Sold Fewer iPhones Than Expected, But It Still Had Its Biggest Quarter In History
+Apple’s $88.3 Billion Quarter Is Its Biggest Ever, But It Didn’t Exceed Everyone's Expectations

-Announcing Apple’s first quarter earnings on Thursday, CEO Tim Cook painted the rosy picture that’s become typical of a company that seems to have its best quarter nearly every quarter.
+In announcing Apple’s earnings Thursday, CEO Tim Cook painted the rosy picture that’s become typical of a company that seems to have its best quarter nearly every quarter.

 “We’re thrilled to report the biggest quarter in Apple’s history, with broad-based growth that included the highest revenue ever from a new iPhone lineup,” he said in the earnings press release. “iPhone X surpassed our expectations and has been our top-selling iPhone every week since it shipped in November.”